WinrichSy/AirBnBusiness/README.md

 If given more time, would try to tokenize based of language.
 OR
 Find a way to translate through all without hitting requests limit with googletrans module.
 AND
 Add more previous years
+Normalizing data of superhost to regular hosts
+AND
+doing time series on pricing